Article written by Elisa - Travel Writer & Local in France

 This article may contain compensated links.
 Please read disclaimer for more info.

 Marseille is a port city and the second-largest in France.
-It is the capital of the region Provence-Alpes-Côte d’Azur and has a long history that stretches all the way back to 600 BC, when it was founded by the Greeks.
+It is the capital of the region Provence-Alpes-Côte d’Azur and has a long history that stretches all the way back to 600 BC when the Greeks founded it.
 This maritime connection has lasted over the years, bringing a diversity of culture, people, and attractions to Marseille that few cities can match.

-Today, Marseille is filled with amazing shops, restaurants, museums, and nightlife.
+Today, Marseille is filled with unique shops, restaurants, museums, and nightlife.
 That’s why a trip to Marseille is one of our top suggestions for visitors to France.
-You’ll need at least two days to visit Marseille and enjoy everything that this amazing city has to offer.
-If you have more time available, why not focus on Marseille day trips?
+You’ll need at least two days to visit Marseille to enjoy everything that this amazing city offers.
+If you have more time available, why not take a day trip from Marseille?

-If you’re ready to go on some fun day trips from Marseille, then here’s where you should go.
+If you’re ready to explore the best places near Marseille, then here is where you should go.

 These shore excursions from Marseille, all included, are designed for cruise passengers stopping in Marseille.
-The excursions start from the Port of Marseille and come with an expert guide.
+All these day trips from Marseille cruise port come with an expert guide.

 Best Marseille Day Trips

-Here’s the list of the best day trips from Marseille for the independent traveler.
-For your convenience, we have also added our favorite day tours from Marseille, all included, with an expert guide.
+Here’s the list of the best day trips from Marseille, top Marseille day trips for the independent traveler.
+For your convenience, we have also added a couple of Marseille day tours, all included, with an expert guide.

 Cassis is arguably one of the most beautiful coastal towns in France and one of the most rewarding day trips from Marseille.
-It’s around 32km from Marseille but feels like an entirely different world.
+It’s around 32km from Marseille, but it feels like an entirely different world.

-A day trip from Marseille to Cassis is very easy to organize: regional trains (TER) to Cassis leave hourly for a 22 min-ride.
-At Cassis’ train station, take a shuttle bus (2 min) to the town’s center – Click here to buy your train tickets to Cassis
+Cassis is one of the best day trips from Marseille by train.
+A day trip to Cassis from Marseille is very easy to organize: regional trains (TER) to Cassis leave hourly for a 22-minute ride.
+At Cassis’ train station, take a shuttle bus (10 min) to the town’s center – Click here to buy your train tickets to Cassis

 2. Calanques of Marseille-Cassis